Aqraba, Nablus

 According to Applied Research Institute–Jerusalem since 1967, Israel has confiscated 1,425 dunums of Aqraba and Yanun's land for use for settlements, Israeli Military bases and for the Wall Zone.
 According to Kerem Navot, 3,265 dunams of mostly cultivated land were seized per military order T12/72 and transferred to the settlement of Gittit.

 Nearby hamlets surround the village and are considered to be natural extensions of Aqraba; they are the khirbets of al-Arama, al-Kroom, Abu ar-Reisa, ar-Rujman, Firas ad-Din and Tell al-Khashaba.
 The total population of these hamlets was estimated to be 500 in 2008.
 The prominent families of Aqraba are Al Dayriyeh, Bani Jaber, Al-Mayadima, Bani Jame', and Bani Fadel.

-Aqrabah has been the site of price tag attacks by Israeli settlers.

 Etymology

 The origin of the name is Semitic - Canaanite or Aramaic.
 In Arabic 'aqraba' means "scorpion".

 History and archaeology

 Pottery sherds from Iron Age II, Hellenistic, Roman, Byzantine, Umayyad and Crusader/Ayyubid period, as well as rock-hewn cisterns have been found in Aqraba.
 In 1874 surveyors found near the village rock-cut kokhim tombs.